tweag/nickel/rfcs/003-nix-nickel.md

 this solution simply nullifies a lot of the value proposition of Nickel.
-The added value of contracts is mainly due to its careful design as a primitive feature of the language, and while it could be simulated to some extent in Nix, the error message and performances just wouldn't in par.
+The added value of contracts is mainly due to its careful design as a primitive feature of the language, and while it could be simulated to some extent in Nix, the error message and performances just couldn't be in par.
 Similarly, the merge system being native is in part motivated by the perspective of better performance and error message.
-This is hard to maintain if we just compile those features away back to plain Nix code.
+This simply becomes moot if we compile those features away back to plain Nix code.

-On the other hand, compiling Nix to Nickel looks simpler.
+On the other hand, compiling Nix to Nickel looks more appealing.
 Nickel is close to being a superset of Nix (the only non-trivial missing features being the `with` construct and string contexts, but the latter doesn't even really change the semantics).
 This would preserve the Nickel advances, and we could leverage directly any non-builtin Nix function, including all the Nixpkgs library functions.

 The potential drawbacks of this approach:

-- Performance: Nickel is just not in par with Nix at this point, so the performance of Nixpkgs compiled to Nickel might be prohibitively bad at first.
+- Performance: Nickel is not expected to be in par with Nix at this point, so the performance of Nixpkgs compiled to Nickel might be prohibitively bad at first.
 On a positive note, this would provide a great benchmark suite and motivation to guide future performance improvements.
-- Some builtin may include effects, which are not trivial to combine with the execution model (revertible thunks).
+- Some builtin may incur effects, which are not trivial to combine with the execution model (revertible thunks).
 That being said, those effects are in practice idempotent and commutative (creating paths in the store, creating derivation, etc.), which should be fine.

-Compilation could be done on the fly (shouldn't be too long), or have a Nixpkgs snapshot pre-compiled to Nickel, or a mix of both.
+Compilation could be done on the fly, as the compilation process would be rather straightforward, or have a Nixpkgs snapshot pre-compiled to Nickel, or a mix of both.

-This solution requires to reimplement Nix builtins in Nickel (a compatibility layer).
+This solution requires to reimplement Nix builtins in Nickel (the nickel-nix compatibility layer) .
 This is an interesting milestone in itself, because even without a Nix-to-Nickel compiler, the compatibility layer would already make writing derivations in pure Nickel possible.

 - TODO: what about dynamic imports?
 - TODO: what about using a Nickel pkgs from Nix?